 - version

 - Optional.
 Space-separated OAuth scopes.
-Defaults to the CLI's built-in set (`hexsign-api/read hexsign-api/write`).
-Narrow it to `hexsign-api/read` for download-only pipelines.
+Defaults to the CLI's built-in set (

 Outputs

-- `version` — the resolved CLI tag that was installed (useful for log lines or Slack notifications).
+version: the resolved CLI tag that was installed (useful for log lines or Slack notifications).path: the absolute path to the installedhexsignbinary, in case you don't want to rely on$PATH.

 Verification and supply chain